codeface-io/SwiftObserver/README.md

 textMessenger.send("my text message")
 ```

 `Messenger` makes the indended pattern explicit and can be used with any type of message.
-You may use `select` to observe or 'subscribe to-" one specific *message*:
+You may use `select` to observe or "subscribe to-" one specific *message*:

 ```swift
 observer.observe(textMessenger).select("my notification") {